“If someone has decided, ‘I’m going to commit this crime,’ they will find a way to get the gun to do it.”

 Or is the disincentive the fact that even if these people do go out and work, they will never make much money and won’t see an increase in standard of living?

-You think the answer is cutting out the safety net and dangling people by their collars over the cliff that is the prospect of having zero money.
+You think the answer is cutting out the safety net and dangling people by their dark blue collars over the cliff that is the prospect of having zero money.

 Paul Ryan might say, “Why maintain a system to assist people when you could just fundamentally alter their human nature?”